Last updated on September 13th, 2023

 Thought Carnival was only for Brazilians?
 Every spring (in February and March) Panama comes alive for this multi-day celebration that’s deeply entrenched in the country’s culture.
-Nation-wide, there are street parties, parades, fireworks, and mojaderas — water balloons, buckets, and even fire hoses spraying you till you’re soaking wet.
-If you’re around for the mega-holiday that is Panama carnival, you’re in for a treat.
-If you live on Panama City’s Avenida Balboa, catch up on all your sleep the week prior to carnival as Cinta Costera and Balboa are the scenes of all Bacchanalia in the capital.
+Nationwide, there are street parties, parades, fireworks, and mojaderas — water balloons, buckets, and even fire hoses spraying you till you’re soaking wet.
+If you’re around for the mega-holiday that is Panama Carnival, you’re in for a treat.
+If you live on Panama City’s Avenida Balboa, catch up on all your sleep the week prior to the carnival as Cinta Costera and Balboa are the scenes of all Bacchanalia in the capital.
 A procession of floats, dancers, and revelers in wacky attire descend upon this picturesque locale for the city’s biggest street party of the year.

 WHERE TO STAY IN PANAMA CITY (NEIGHBOURHOODS)

-Casco Viejo proudly wears the title of the coolest Panama City neighbourhood and all but some of the nightlife has moved here.
+Casco Viejo proudly wears the title of the coolest Panama City neighborhood and all but some of the nightlife has moved here.
 During the day, your time will be spent taking in the beautiful narrow streets, endless viewpoints of the Pacific, and a ton of attractions.
 Casco has several names (Casco Viejo, Casco Antiguo, and San Felipe) and it was bestowed with UNESCO World Heritage status in 1997.
 It’s a place of contrasts with new and old juxtapositioned harmonically.
 Casco is experiencing a lot of regeneration and painfully quaint cafes are popping up at an alarming rate.

 If you’re working remotely and you’ll be frequenting these said cafes and restaurants, it might make sense to situate yourself here in Casco instead of making the commute from downtown Panamá each day.
 Casco is also quite safe and has a robust police presence due to the president’s offices being located there.

 Staying in Casco also means that you’re a stone’s throw from Cinta Costera, the scenic oceanfront walkway and park.
-A stroll from Casco through the fish market (Mercado de Mariscos) and onto Cinta Costera will bring you face to face with the city’s famed skyline as well as a huge Panama sign to commemorate your time in the isthmus.
+A stroll from Casco through the fish market (Mercado de Mariscos) and onto Cinta Costera will bring you face-to-face with the city’s famed skyline as well as a huge Panama sign to commemorate your time in the isthmus.

 In Casco Antiguo, you have everything (almost) under one roof: yoga studios, hotels, hostels, restaurants, fabulous rooftop bars caressing the sky, gelaterias, cafes, churches, shops, and historical squares.

 Given its waterfront location, living in Punta Pacifica is lush.
-This exclusive Panama City neighbourhood has an abundance of shops, private schools, and a private hospital, John Hopkins, which has English-speaking doctors.
+This exclusive Panama City neighborhood has an abundance of shops, private schools, and a private hospital, John Hopkins, which has English-speaking doctors.
 Punta Pacifica is also where you’ll find the Panaviera bar at the Ocean Sun Casino, which is the highest pool bar in Panama and Central America as a whole.

-If eating out is your bread and butter, you’ll love San Francisco as there’s a truckload of food trucks dotted around the neighbourhood.
+If eating out is your bread and butter, you’ll love San Francisco as there’s a truckload of food trucks dotted around the neighborhood.
 Don’t miss a trip to Esa Flaca Rica which serves up the juiciest meat and veggie burgers.

 If there’s a major event going on in Panama, it’s most likely to be held at the ATLAPA Convention Center, which is the largest in the country.
 Park Omar Torrijos is here too, which has free exercise classes every day.
-San Francisco is also home to Multiplaza Mall, which houses all your favourite brand stores from back home as well as a large supermarket, Riba Smith.
+San Francisco is also home to Multiplaza Mall, which houses all your favorite brand stores from back home as well as a large supermarket, Riba Smith.